gestylinaga/gestywiki/docs/Linux.md

 > taken to calling it, GNU plus Linux." - [Richard Stallman](https://www.lurkmore.com/view/GNU/Linux_rant)

 That quote is half true, because 'Linux' isn't the only thing responsible for a complete operating system, but it's an important part.
-By itself, the Linux kernel simply acts as acts as the "middle-man" between the hardware in your computer, and your software.
+By itself, the Linux kernel simply acts as the "middle-man" between the hardware in your computer, and your software.
 For example, when opening ***another*** Chrome tab, 'Linux' allocates whatever resources are needed, in this case RAM, and gives those to 'Chrome', the program.
 This means that 'Linux' alone